National Extended Diploma in Sport

 “When joining King’s I was set on a career in sport, but I was unsure, specifically, what career path I would like to pursue.
 I believed it would be worth taking an A Level alongside the BTEC Sport course just in case a career in sport was not for me.
 I opted for Business Studies as I believed this would open up the most opportunities.
 The skills I developed on the course helped me to to secure an accountancy apprenticeship with a well-established firm, offering amazing career prospects. ”

-- George Shurley, current BTEC pupil
+- George Shurley, former BTEC pupil

 BTEC Sport & Education